 Dandelion is amazing as an emollient herb, perfect for the driest of skin.
 This is the must-have herb if making a cream for elderly skin.
 Dandelion has so many uses, it is hard to narrow down just the top few.

 Used for any type of skin, elderflowers and especially nice for creams that will be used on mature skin.

 Said to smooth wrinkles and soothe sunburn, this is a useful herbal flower to include in your recipe!
-For more uses with Elderflowers:
+Check out more uses with Elderflowers:

 09 of 09

 Lavender is a gentle herb, great for any type of skin.
-It's lasting scent is both soothing and refreshing.
+Its lasting scent is both soothing and refreshing.
 I prefer using lavender as a common herb in almost all my creams.
 I feel that it holds up the other scents well, and offers just the right amount of soothing and comfort to any skin condition.
-For more uses with Lavender:
+Check out more uses with Lavender: